-But Before going to talk about its ceramic cookware pros and cons, one should know about what ceramic cookware is made of and as well as its types.
+But Before going to talk about ceramic cookware’s pros and cons, one should know about what ceramic cookware is made of and as well as its types.

 What Ceramic cookware is made of?